2. Boniface and power encounters

 Divine power encounters did not fade away after the First Century.
 They have continued to happen throughout the history of world evangelism.
 They have included special protection from evil forces, survival of fierce persecution, healing, change of weather, and even nonbelievers having dreams and visions.

-Initially, Boniface did not have much success in turning people from their pagan religions to faith in Jesus.
-Even those who expressed some interest seemed reluctant to completely move away from their tribal religion.
+Initially, Boniface had little success in turning people from their pagan religions to faith in Jesus.
+Even those who expressed some interest seemed reluctant to completely move away from their traditional religious beliefs.
 Finally, Boniface felt led to do something extraordinary.

-One day Boniface announced he was going to cut down Donar's Oak (also known as Thor's Oak or Jove's Oak) near Geismar.
+One day, Boniface announced that he was going to cut down Donar's Oak (also known as Thor's Oak or Jove's Oak) near Geismar.
 That tree had been dedicated to Thor, the god of thunder and of war.
 Such sacred trees can be found even today where people follow ancient animistic religions.
-The audacious act of cutting down a tree consecrated to Thor might demonstrate his powerlessness and even people they had been worshiping a false god.
+The audacious act of cutting down a tree consecrated to Thor might demonstrate his powerlessness and reveal to the people they had been worshiping a false god.

 On the announced day, a crowd of pagans gathered at the tree, confident that Thor would show his power.
 Perhaps they thought that Thor would strike down this brash foreigner.
 At any rate, Boniface began chopping at the trunk of that tree with his ax.
 Wood chips began to fly.
 The pagans waited for Thor to do something, but nothing happened.
 Nothing.
 Then, they watched as the tree came crashing down.